-Yardie Gorge Trail is a two-kilometre walk overlooking the ancient Yardie Creek gorge.
+Yardie Gorge Trail is a 2 kilometre walk overlooking the ancient Yardie Creek gorge.
 With amazing views of red limestone cliff faces and the opportunity to see a wonderful array of birds and wildlife, including the rare black-footed wallaby, euros and red kangaroos.
 From the top, the views into the creek and out to the Ningaloo Reef are purely spectacular.

 If you wish to add a further 800 metres (allow 2 hours) to this walk, follow the track that leads from the end of the Yardie Nature Walk.